..........................................

 "Mystics, Nomads and Heretics.
 The Dissemination of Heterodox Islam from Central Asia to the 13th Century Byzantine Dobruca."
 International Journal of Turkish Studies. vol. 7, no. 1-2.
 2001.

-"The Ethnogenesis of the Crimean Tatars.
-A Historical Re-interpretation."
+"New Light on the Ethno-Genesis of the Crimean Tatars."
 Journal of the Royal Asiatic Society. vol. 11. pt.
 3. Nov.
 2001.

 "The Russo-Chechen War: A Threat to Stability in the Middle East and Eurasia?", Middle East Policy, Vol VIII, No 1, March 2001.
 (CLICK TO READ)